|

 was to make a replica from solid Walnut.
 The original will stay with the

+car anyway.
 As ever, I quoted an impressively affordable

 price and work commenced.
 When you agree to make a replica it can go two